rerun-io/rerun/docs/content/reference/cpp-sdk-cmake.md

 The Rerun C++ SDK requires a C++17 compliant compiler.

-As of writing it was tested against:
+As of writing we tested the SDK against:
 * Apple Clang 14, 15
-* GCC 9
+* GCC 9, 10, 12
 * Visual Studio 2022